vi/websocat/doc.md

 ### Exec

-Execute given program as subprocess and use its stdin/stdout as a socket.
+Execute given program as a subprocess and use its stdin/stdout as a socket.
 Specify command line arguments using `--exec-args` command line option.

 Prefixes: